-This program of twenty-one months duration is offered in affiliation with the Veterans Administration Hospital, Biloxi, Mississippi.
-Students who successfully complete this program are prepared for employment in hospitals and medical offices as Medical Laboratory Technicians.

-The Clinical Laboratory at the Veterans Administration Hospital, in which students gain their clinical laboratory experience, is recognized as an extended campus of the college.
-The Medical Laboratory Technology Instructor is assisted and advised by an Advisory Committee composed of Pathologist, Medical Technicians, and other interested individuals.
+This program of twenty-one months duration is offered in affiliation with the Veterans Administration Hospital, Biloxi, Mississippi, and it includes courses leading to the Associate of Applied Science Degree.
+Students who successfully complete this program are prepared for employment in hospitals, clinics, and medical offices as Medical Laboratory Technicians.
+The Clinical Laboratory at the Veterans Administration Hospital in which students gain their clinical laboratory experience, is recognized as an extended Campus of the College.
+The Medical Laboratory Technical instructor is assisted and advised by an advisory committee composed of Pathologists, Medical Technicians, and other interested individuals.

-Graduates of this program are eligible to take the registry examination with the Council on Medical Education to become registered MT's.
+Certification has been applied for in order that the graduates of this program will qualify to take the National Registry test with the Council on Medical Education to become registered MLT's.

 The details of this program are subject to revision.
-Applicants will be screened on the basis of past educational performance and potential for the number of clinical openings available.
+Applicants will be screened on the basis of past educational performance and potential for the number of Clinical openings available.